The great investing myth (11): Generalisations to make money

 Do track the performances to ensure that we are on the right track.

-When we understand how people have generalised, the valuations are attractive and we believe to be wrong, we should investigate in detail whether if they provide good investing opportunities.
+When we understand how people have generalised, the valuations are attractive and we believe to be wrong, we should investigate in detail whether they provide good investing opportunities.

 We can observe these in social media and with friends.
 Many do not study the markets and stocks in detail, they (blindly) follow others and generalise wrongly.
 Hence, the market may not be right.
 This is how the broader market cycles develop where strongly held generalisations create strong biases and this creates the psychology of market cycles with rallies and crashes.

 Both involve a level of abstraction, ignoring some details to focus on the bigger picture.
 Both aim to make things more efficient.
-Generalization helps you apply past experiences to new situations without learning everything from scratch.
-Simplicity helps you process information or complete tasks more quickly and easily.

 Generalization is about finding common ground and creating broader categories, while simplicity is about making things easier to understand or use.